Study Healthcare Administration and Leadership at Azusa Pacific University

 - Experience interdisciplinary education with students in the School of Nursing and the School of Business and Management.

-- Take nursing core courses focused on the critical analysis of nursing and healthcare research and theory, bioethics, healthcare policy, and the integration of spirituality in health care.
+- Take nursing core courses focused on the critical analysis of nursing and other topics.

 - Fulfill educational requirements necessary to sit for the American Organization of Nursing Leadership nursing leadership exam.

 - Learn from experienced faculty-practitioners who provide opportunities for students to put course material into practice.

 The entry-level master’s option in healthcare administration and leadership prepares nurses for early to mid-level management and leadership roles in a variety of healthcare settings.
 Students acquire the knowledge and skills necessary to lead and manage a team of healthcare providers in organizations, functioning in areas such as operations management, project management, and healthcare consulting.
 The program emphasizes competencies needed for graduates to apply for the American Nurses Credentialing Center (ANCC) and American Organization for Nursing Leadership (AONL) nursing leadership certification exams.

 Browse the tabs below—if you have questions, visit the Student Services Center page, and we’ll make sure you get the info you need.

 The university graduate and program admission requirements below must be met before an application is considered complete.

 - Official transcripts from all institutions leading to and awarding the applicant’s